Estimated average glucose (eAG)

-Knowing your eAG helps you predict your blood sugar levels over a time.
+Knowing your eAG helps you predict your blood sugar levels over time.
 It shows how well you are controlling your diabetes.

 Glycated hemoglobin or A1C is a blood test that shows the average level of blood sugar over the previous 2 to 3 months.
 A1C is reported as a percent.

 eAG is reported in mg/dL (mmol/L).
 This is the same measurement used in home blood sugar meters.

 eAG is calculated directly from your A1C results.
 Because it uses the same units as home meters, eAG makes it easier for people to understand their A1C values relative to their home blood sugar readings.
 Health care providers now use eAG to talk with their patients about A1C results.